 Then, in a heavy bottom pan, heat ghee.

 Add grated carrot, increase the heat and sauté well on high for 6-7 minutes stirring well.
-Reduce the heat and let it cook in ghee for another 5 minutes
+Let it cook in ghee on medium heat for another 5 minutes.

 Add milk, mix and simmer on low until milk reduces and is absorbed well.